 The Ministry of Trade, Industry and Energy announced on February 12 that Korea exported USD 13.4 billion worth of information and communications technology (ICT) goods in January.
 ICT imports totaled $8.8 billion, resulting in a trade surplus of $4.6 billion.ICT exports fell 7.2 percent from a year earlier due to decreasing shipments of semiconductors (down 3.3 percent), displays (down 21.3 percent), and mobile phones (down 28.0 percent).

 By item, semiconductor exports dropped 3.3 percent year-on-year to $7.3 billion.
-The decline in exports slowed down as NAND flash memory chips jumped 36.9 percent and system chips increased 16.2 percent.
+The exports slowed down as NAND flash memory chips jumped 36.9 percent and system chips increased 16.2 percent.

 Display shipments slid 21.3 percent to $1.6 billion.
 Demand for organic light-emitting diode (OLED) panels increased slightly, but exports of liquid-crystal display (LCD) panels continued to fall.